Linden House Eversholt

 Linden House February 2016

-Linden House was originally listed by the Ministry of Works in October 1952, the listing being updated in March 1987.
+Linden House was originally listed by the Ministry of Works in October 1952, when it was the rectory; the listing being updated in March 1987.
 It is Grade II, of special interest.
-It dates from the early 18th century and was reworked later in that century, it was a farmhouse, the farm being known as Linden Farm.
+It dates from the early 18th century and was reworked later in that century.
 It is built of red brick with some vitrified brick and has a clay tiled roof.
 The building comprises two storeys with attics and is built in an L-shape.

-In 1886 the tenant of Linden Farm was Thomas Henry Godfrey [SF81/1/2].
-From 1902 Linden House was Eversholt Rectory in succession to the building now known as the Old Rectory and was certainly a good deal closer to the church [P42/2/4/1].
-Linden House had previously belonged to the Duke of Bedford and the two buildings were exchanged, Linden House being transferred to the rector and churchwardens and the Old Rectory to the duke.
+From 1902 the house was Eversholt Rectory in succession to the building now known as the Old Rectory and was certainly a good deal closer to the church [P42/2/4/1].
+By this time the property belonged to the Duke of Bedford and the two buildings were exchanged, Linden House being transferred to the rector and churchwardens and the Old Rectory to the duke.

 The Rating and Valuation Act 1925 specified that every building and piece of land in the country was to be assessed to determine its rateable value.
 The valuer visiting the Rectory [DV1/C133/6] found that it stood in just over an acre of land.
 The valuer commented: “Was a farmhouse”.